nicolevanderhoeven/blog/content/affiliates.md

 - [Readwise](https://readwise.io/nicole), for collating highlights from content
 - [Reclaim](https://reclaim.ai/r/s/yYOqK), a smart calendar blocking tool
 - [Shortform](https://shortform.com/nicole), for thoughtful and researched summaries of nonfiction books
+- [Napkin.one](https://napkin.one/?via=nicole), for AI-driven tagging of highlights from Readwise

 ## Learning and Professional Development